Tim Collins OBE is a retired British Army Colonel.

-Colonel Tim is best known for his role in the Iraq War, and his inspirational eve-of-battle speech, a copy of which apparently hangs in the White House.
+Colonel Collins is best known for his role in the Iraq War, and his inspirational eve-of-battle speech, a copy of which apparently hangs in the White House.

 He has served in Germany, Cyprus, the Falkland Islands, Gibraltar, completed two tours of duty in his native Northern Ireland, in South Armagh and Eastern Tyrone.
 He passed selection into the SAS in 1988, going on to serve 2 operational tours with the Regiment and 1 tour at HQ Special Forces in York barracks London.